The History of eCommerce and its Evolution – The Timeline

-These predictions about eCommerce will throw some light on it’s exponential grow ever since its inception.
+These predictions about eCommerce will throw some light on it’s exponential growth ever since its inception.

-- By the year 2020, eCommerce sales all around the world will exceed $650 billion
+- By this year end, eCommerce sales all around the world will exceed $650 billion

 - The number of digital buyers will spike to 2.14 billion by 2021

 - Buyers spend close to 36% of their budget on online shopping

 Here is the timeline of the history of eCommerce and its evolution: